Bollywood technicians go on flash strike after being assaulted

-Shooting came to a standstill in film studios yesterday, as 2,000 technicians went on a flash strike after three of their colleagues were allegedly assaulted at Film City by members of Balaji Productions, with whom they were discussing low wages and long working hours
+2,000 technicians went on flash strike on Tuesday after 3 of their colleagues were allegedly beaten up by members of Balaji Productions, with whom they were discussing low wages, working hours

 Production schedules of films and TV shows went haywire yesterday, after thousands of technicians refused to report to work and went on a flash strike.

 The workers were protesting the measly wages they were paid and long working hours they were made to endure by producers.

 Also read: Lights, camera, shutdown: When Bollywood came to a standstill...

 Shooting pain: Hundreds of workers gathered at Film City in Goregaon, where they shouted slogans against producers for exploiting them.
 Pic/Ronak Savla

 The spark that triggered the protest was an alleged assault on a technician by members of Ekta Kapoor’s production team on Monday.

 When the light man shut off the lights after the regulatory 12-hour shift, a production member allegedly beat him up.
 Technicians then called in committee members of the Film Studios Setting and Allied Mazdoor Union.